meagon/saltpad/docs/installation/nginx-across-internet-cors.md

 }
 ```

-You'll need a ssl certificate for activating ssl, you can either buy one, generate one or use [let's encrypt](https://letsencrypt.org/) for generating one.
+You will need a ssl certificate for activating ssl, you can either buy one, generate one or use [let's encrypt](https://letsencrypt.org/) for generating one.

 In the configuration above, the saltpad configuration is left blank (...), it's because it's not ssl dependent, please see below for the saltpad / salt-api configuration.